 21255.
-Intensive Study of a Culture: The Senegambia. (=AFAM 21255) This course offers an overview of history, culture, and society in the Senegambia, a territory situated between the Senegal and Gambia Rivers, and roughly corresponding to the political boundaries of modern-day Senegal.
-We examine the region in broad historical perspective, beginning with oral accounts of migration and state formation, and tracking the gradual entanglement of local societies with global political economic forces during the Atlantic era, transition to the legitimate trade, French colonialism, and road to political independence.
+Intensive Study of a Culture: The Senegambia. (=AFAM 21255) This course is an overview of history, culture, and society in the Senegambia, a territory situated between the Senegal and Gambia Rivers, and roughly corresponding to the political boundaries of modern-day Senegal.
+We examine the region in broad historical perspective.
+We begin with oral accounts of migration and state formation.
+We then track the gradual entanglement of local societies with global political economic forces during the Atlantic era.
+We also discuss the legitimate trade, French colonialism, and road to political independence.
 The focus of the last portion of the course is on cultural, artistic, and political experiences in the postcolonial state of Senegal.
 F. Richard.
-Not offered 2009-10; will be offered 2010-11.
+Not offered 2010-11; will be offered 2011-12.